obonaventure/cnp3/book/network/network.rst

      - 0 : No route to destination.
 This indicates that the router that sent the ICMPv6 message did not have a route
      - 1 : Communication with destination administratively prohibited.
 This indicates that a firewall has refused to forward the packet towards its destination.
 Types 5 and 6
      - 2 : Beyond scope of source address.
 This message can be sent if the source is using link-local addresses to reach a global unicast address outside its subnet.
      - 3 : Address unreachable.
-This messages indicates that the packet reached the subnet of the destination, but the host that own this destination address is not reachaed.
+This messages indicates that the packet reached the subnet of the destination, but the host that own this destination address is not reached.
      - 4 : Port unreachable.
 This message indicates that the IPv6 packet was received by the destination, but

  - 2 : Packet Too Big.
 The router that sends the ICMPv6 message received an IPv6 packet that is larger than the MTU of the outgoing link.
 The ICMPv6 messages contains the MTU of this link in bytes.
 This allows the sending host to implement Path MTU discovery :rfc:`1981`